IIT Delhi: Main Campus

-The student residential zone consists of 14 student hostels which are named after the mountain ranges of India.
-It is divided into two main sectors— one for the 11 boys hostels and another for the 3 girls hostels.
+The student residential zone comprises 14 student hostels, each named after a mountain range in India.
+It is divided into two main sectors— one for the 11 boys' hostels and another for the three girls' hostels.

 Sonipat campus

 Initially announced in 2012, the new IITD-Sonipat campus was unveiled in April 2018 by the Chief Minister of Haryana at the Technopark at Rajiv Gandhi Education City, Sonipat.
-The Technopark, of which this campus is part of, itself was established at a cost of INR175 crore (1.75 billion).
+The Technopark, of which this campus is part, itself was established at a cost of INR175 crore (1.75 billion).
 The Campus in Sonipat focuses on Executive and Faculty Development programs for the engineering and technical colleges of Haryana state, as well as design and development of advanced technology, incubate more start-ups and promote industry collaboration.

-Facilities include research & development labs set up by corporations jointly with IIT Delhi, business incubators, Impact Lab for Path, a global health innovation hub, high-end central research facility and Centre of Excellence in Smart manufacturing, training centers, and convention facilities.
+Facilities include research & development labs set up jointly by corporations with IIT Delhi, business incubators, the Impact Lab for Path —a global health innovation hub, a high-end central research facility, a Centre of Excellence in Smart Manufacturing, training centres, and convention facilities.
 It can incubate and house 100 startups with residential facilities.

 Jhajjar campus

 IITD-Jhajjar campus is located next to the AIIMS-Delhi's Jhajjar campus at Badsa village in Jhajjar district of Haryana.
-IIT-Delhi and AIIMS are jointly setting up a biomedical research park at this campus, including a joint Ph.D. supervision program and provision for adjunct faculty.
+IIT-Delhi and AIIMS are jointly establishing a biomedical research park on this campus, which will include a joint PhD supervision program and provisions for adjunct faculty.
 IITD-Jhajjar is funded by the IITD and managed by the Foundation for Innovation and Technology Transfer (FITT).

-Organisation and administration
+Organisation and Administration

 Governance

-All IITs follow the same organization structure which has the President of India as visitor at the top of the hierarchy.
+All IITs follow the same organisational structure, which has the President of India as a visitor at the top of the hierarchy.
 Directly under the president is the IIT Council.
 Under the IIT Council is the board of governors of each IIT.

-Under the board of governors is the director, who is the chief academic and executive officer of the IIT.
-Under the director, in the organizational structure, comes the deputy director.
-Under the director and the deputy director, come the deans, heads of departments, registrar.
+Under the Board of Governors is the Director, the IIT's chief academic and executive officer.
+Under the director in the organisational structure comes the deputy director.
+Under the director and the deputy director come the deans, heads of departments, and registrar.